 For this choice, $\hat W\propto\hat Y$, and the condition $\kappa=0$ is satisfied for any incoherent ancilla state.
 The gate therefore acts as a perfect dephasing channel on $q_1$, converting its local coherences into purely global two-qubit coherences.
 For instance, considering $\hat{\rho}_\mathrm{tot} = \hat\rho_1 \otimes \ket{0}\!\bra{0}$ (with $\hat{\rho}_1$ defined in~\cref{eq:rho:1}) we obtain

+The coherences $C$ of such state are referred to as \textit{global coherences}, since they correspond to the basis states $\ket{00}\!\bra{11}$ and $\ket{11}\!\bra{00}$ and are thus coherences of an entangled two-qubit state.
 In \cref{sec:qubit:dynamics} we compute the fast decay rate of these global coherences under local dissipation.
 Finally, we note that the requirement of an incoherent ancilla is naturally satisfied in many practical settings.
 In quantum algorithms where only part of the register is measured \cite{IBM2023, Google2025Echoes}, the measurement process projects those qubits onto incoherent states.
 These post-measurement qubits can therefore be reused as ancillas to suppress coherences in the remaining qubits, enabling accelerated passive reset without additional control, feedback, or hardware overhead.